MFA in Creative Writing

 The program concludes with 6 credits of Thesis taken in consecutive semesters and directed by a faculty member in students' appropriate concentration.

 George Mason University is Virginia’s largest public research university.
+As such, MFA students feel like a small family in the College of Humanities and Social Sciences with all the benefits of attending a large university: first-rate library, classrooms with the latest technology, excellent shuttle system, options for eating, and resources for remaining mindful.
 Located near Washington, D.C., Mason enrolls 37,000 students (undergraduate and graduate students, combined) from 130 countries and all 50 states.
-Mason has grown rapidly over the past half-century and is recognized for its innovation and entrepreneurship, remarkable diversity, and commitment to accessibility.
+It includes campuses in Arlington, Manassas, and the main campus in Fairfax.
+Starting in 1972, Mason has grown rapidly over the past half-century and is recognized for its innovation and entrepreneurship, remarkable diversity, and commitment to accessibility.

 MFA APPLICATION DEADLINES: January 15 for priority admission and funding consideration, February 15 to still be considered for possible funding, and April 15 to still be considered for fall admission.
 Please follow this link to start your MFA in Creative Writing application.